 - Deal only with authorized outlets (i.e. banks) when you exchange money.
-Do not exchange money on the black market or on the streets. - · Avoid areas of unrest and disturbance, such as protests or riots. - Do not deliver packages for anyone unless you are certain they do not contain drugs or other prohibited items. - Become familiar with local regulations before you sell personal items such as clothing, cameras, and jewelry. - Don't assume that what is legal in your home country is also legal in other countries.
+Do not exchange money on the black market or on the streets. - · Avoid areas of unrest and disturbance, such as protests or riots. - Do not deliver packages for anyone unless you are certain they do not contain drugs or other prohibited items. - · Become familiar with local regulations before you sell personal items such as clothing, cameras, and jewelry. - Don't assume that what is legal in your home country is also legal in other countries.
 Adhere to local laws strictly.
 The penalties you risk are severe.

-DRUG ARRESTS: Drug laws vary by country (what is legal in the US isn't always legal in other countries) and may be more severe abroad than in your home country.
+DRUG ARRESTS: Drug laws vary by country and may be more severe abroad than in your home country.
 If you are caught with illicit soft or hard drugs, local laws apply.
 Often, the penalties in other countries for possession are the same as for trafficking.
 Below are some other factors to keep in mind.

-- Some countries do not accept bail and may not provide a jury trial. - Pretrial detention, often in solitary confinement, may last for months. - Prison may lack even minimal comforts (i.e., bed, toilet, washbasin). - If convicted, you could face a sentence of 2-10 years or death in some countries.
+- Some countries do not accept bail and may not provide a jury trial. - · Pretrial detention, often in solitary confinement, may last for months. - · Prison may lack even minimal comforts (i.e., bed, toilet, washbasin). - · Prison diets are often inadequate. - · If convicted, you could face a sentence of 2-10 years or death in some countries.